MohamedSabith97/Functional-Doc_HRM/Reissue_Renewal.md

     *Complete without Envelope* - user can **Complete without Envelope** to processing the request is complete with ATM Card Received in Lodging. for Employee staying in Lodging location.

+-	**5-PUT IN ENVELOPE** : -

+    And then user request to prepare the Card on transport for deliver to employee working location.

+    *In The action field is following to,*

+       *Complete* - User can complete the request with ATM Card arrange for deliver to employee.
+-	**6-HOLD** : -

+    User will complete the request on **Hold** after getting the requirements for processing the ATM Card renewal request.
+And move forward the request for Approval.

+    *In The action field is following to,*

+    *Move to Approval* - user can complete the request with **Move to Approval** for request to get Approval from Finance Dept Approval to process the renewal of ATM Card.

+-	**7-COMPLETE** : -

+    The Request for ATM Card Renewal process has been completed after the ATM Card delivers from lodging location to the Employee working location.